-While at lower cost, NGO sector provides services to beneficiaries based on subsidy program or clients need to pay for service.
-While distribution of ultrasounds is fairly good among governorates, cost of service forms a barrier to care as this service if offered by the NGO sector will cost up to around an average of 72 NIS per test in the West Bank and 36 NIS in the Gaza Strip, compared to only 10 NIS in the West Bank and free of charge in Gaza within the governmental sector.
-Prices in the private sector are not much higher than at NGOs, as the breast ultrasound in the private sector costs on average 75 NIS in the West Bank and 50 NIS in the Gaza Strip, knowing that it could also amount to 100 NIS and 150 NIS in some private facilities.
+While at lower cost, the NGO sector provides services to beneficiaries based on subsidy program or clients ability to pay for service.
+While distribution of ultrasounds is fairly good among governorates, cost of service forms a barrier to care as this service in the NGO sector costs an average of 72 NIS per test in the West Bank and 36 NIS in the Gaza Strip, compared to only 10 NIS in the West Bank and free of charge in Gaza within the governmental sector.
+Prices in the private sector are not much higher than at NGOs, as the breast ultrasound in the private sector costs on average 75 NIS in the West Bank and 50 NIS in the Gaza Strip, knowing that it could also amount to 150 NIS respectively in some private facilities.

-In 2015, a total of 1,778 breast ultrasounds in MoH facilities were performed; 57% had abnormal results.10 Fifty-seven reported ultrasound machines at Palestinian hospitals and mapped in the survey were found to function in good conditions (see Table 9).
+In 2015, a total of 1,778 breast ultrasounds in MoH facilities were performed; 57% had abnormal results.11 57 reported ultrasound machines at Palestinian hospitals and mapped in the survey were found to function in good condition (see Table 9).
 Only four out of 51 facilities undertook a daily number of ultrasound tests in line with their theoretical capacity.
 Significant underutilization of ultrasound breast testing should be further examined in line with actual need and referral flow between different levels of care through the continuum.